2023 Merit Award Invited Applicant Instructions

 The application must include the following documents:

 1. A summary of the applicant’s major research achievements.
 This should be written so that a non-scientist reviewer can readily understand the summary.
-(Not more than one page)
+(1-page limit)

 2. A summary of the applicant’s ongoing and planned research program and a statement of why the AHA should support the applicant’s vision.
-(Not more than eight pages; up to one page of figures is permitted and counts toward the eight-page limit.)
+(8-page limit; up to 1 page of figures is permitted and counts toward the 8-page limit.)

 This section should build upon the letter of intent by focusing on how the applicant’s past accomplishments and future vision would: